Thisisme125/embsys100/assignment02/assignment02.md

-1) a) 536870912 in default view, 0x20000000 in hex view.
+1) a) -2147483648 in default view, 0x80000000 in hex view.

-   b) 0x20000000
+   b) 0x80000000

-   c) No flags are set.
-0x20000000 is within the limits of the signed int, 2^32 bits.
-The addition of 1 did not cause the result to go to zero, or to change the sign bit, or to go to a value larger than 32 bit.
+   c) Flags N and V are set to 1.
+The N flag is set because the arithmetic resulted in a negative number.
+For signed 32 bit, positive numbers range from 0x00000000 to 0x7FFFFFFF, and negative numbers range from 0x80000000 to 0xFFFFFFFF.
+Since we incremented 0x7FFFFFFF by 1, it resulted to 0x80000000 which is now in the negative range of the signed integer.
+Therefore, the N flag got set as it is a negative number.
+The overflow flag V is set if there is an error in signed arithmetic.
+It is set when the sum of two positive integers results in a negative, or the sum of two negative integers results in a positive.
+In this case, two positive numbers were added and it resulted to a negative number, so the overflow flag is set to catch this error.

 2) a) Value goes to 0.

+   b) Flags N and V are not set.
+The result is no longer negative, so the N flag is not set.
+The overflow flag V is not applicable to this arithmatec, as it will only set if there is an error adding two positive or two negative numbers.
+Since we are adding a negative and a positive number, the overflow flag will not be triggered.

-   b) Flags Z and C are set to 1.
+Flags Z and C are set to 1.
 The Z flag is set because the arithmetic resulted in zero.
 0xFFFFFFFF in hex is -1.
 Adding 1 to that will result in 0 and setting the Z flag to 1.
 The compiler doesn't care if we are using unsigned or signed numbers, since they instruction is the same.
-So when we added 1 to 0xFFFFFFFF, it resulted to 0x00000000 and setting the carry bit.
+So when we added 1 to 0xFFFFFFFF, it resulted to 0x00000000 and it generated an arithmatic carry therefore setting the carry bit.
 However, since we are working with a signed integer, we do not care about the carry bit.

 3) a) 536870912 in default view, 0x20000000 in hex view.